martindevans/Yolol-SpaceShipCombatSimulator/readme.md

 ### Positioning Device

 Measures the acceleration, velocity and position.
-Position starts off at `(0,0,0)` wherever the entity is first created.
+The origin `(0,0,0)` is in the middle of the battlefield.

  - `:accel_x` (**R**) - **x** component of acceleration.
  - `:accel_y` (**R**) - **y** component of acceleration.